tpadilla10117/Shopper.com/NOTES.md

     - Connect to your Redis server by running the command `redis-cli -h localhost -p 6379`

+    - To TEST setting a KEY: redis-cli SET mykey "Hello World"

+    -> Then retrieve it by typing: GET mykey

+    - To return all keys, use -> KEYS *

+    - To delete all keys from ALL DATABASES, use -> FLUSHALL

+    - To delete all keys from the currently selected DB -> FLUSHDB

     - Check if the data is stored in Redis by running the command GET <key>, where <key> is the original URL of the request.

     - For example, if the original URL is /products, you would run the command GET /products.